zukunft/zukunft.com/README.md

 word view
 - set and compare the default view for words e.g. the view for company should be company list
 - in link_edit.php?id=313 allow to change the name for the phrase and show the history
-- rename word_links to phrase links, because it should always be possible to link a phrase
+- rename triples to phrase links, because it should always be possible to link a phrase

 formula